millbj92/terraform-aws-route53-acm-domain-registration/README.md

 # ACM_SSL_Certification

 This module is used for the creation of ACM certificates, and verify them with the Route53 DNS.
+Plug in your domain name into the "hosted_zone" variable, and fill in the subject_alternative_name (SAN) prefixes array.
+These will be your subdomains.
+At the very least you probably want "www".
+The "*" should cover every subdomain, as it is a wildcard, but I prefer to be explicit about the subdomains I plan on creating.

+'tags_extended' is a good way to keeping a consistent tagging schema in your organization.
+Essentially, define all mandatory tags in another module, and use the tags_extended map to consume those with a merge(), and then add any they may also need.
+You can check out how I'm doing it in [main.tf](main.tf).

- Usage:
+### Usage:

  Example of 'acm_create_cert" module in `main.tf`.